Repilot: Production

 This is the first episode to feature the return of series creator Dan Harmon as showrunner following his season long absence from production.
 Harmon co-wrote the episode with Chris McKenna, who also returned to the show and was promoted to executive producer this season.
 The episode was directed by executive producer Tristram Shapeero.

+Harmon and the writers of the episode wanted it to be a return to form after the previous season, which had gotten lower ratings and which Harmon had expressed dissatisfaction over.
+Initially, the writers planned to retcon the entire previous season as non-canon.
+Harmon originally considered revealing that it had been imagined by Abed after entering the Dreamatorium in "Introduction to Finality".
+The writers also considered revealing that the previous season had been set in an underground research facility simulating Greendale.
+However, after two days of brainstorming Harmon ultimately decided to instead have the episode be a "second pilot" which would take the next two seasons in a new story direction about Jeff returning to Greendale as a teacher as the rest of the study group re-enrolls.

+Initially, the episode was going to focus on Dean Pelton convincing the six returning characters to build a fake cardboard particle accelerator to fool a visiting US federal government official into giving Greendale a grant to build a real one.
+Late into pre-production on the episode, Harmon completely rewrote the outline after deciding to make a simpler episode in which the main characters "sit around that table and reestablish themselves as broken people".
+This eventually led to the idea of Jeff convincing the group to destroy Greendale and quitting his job as a lawyer to teach there after accidentally convincing them to re-enroll.

 The episode features a guest appearance by Chevy Chase, who left the show as a main cast member during production of season 4.
 Harmon thought Pierce's character was needed to convince Jeff to save Greendale at the point in the episode where he was conflicted.
 As part of his departure agreement, he was not permitted to return to the set, which Harmon had to work around as a constraint.
 Chase was filmed with a motion-control camera on a different set.
 To keep the appearance hidden, the crew were only informed if they needed to work on it, and the table read featured an alternate scene in which Jeff meets Star-Burns.
 The season 3 finale "Introduction to Finality" revealed that Star-Burns faked his death, and the alternate "Repilot" scene saw him telling Jeff he was hiding on campus, despite it being the worst hiding place, because there was something special about Greendale.
 "Basic Intergluteal Numismatics" later saw his canonical return.

-Cultural references

-Throughout the episode, Abed related the potential reboot of the study group to the ninth season of the medical comedy-drama series Scrubs; Troy reacts angrily on learning the protagonist John "J.D."
-Dorian (Zach Braff) does not appear in the last four episodes of said season, obliquely referring to Donald Glover's upcoming departure from Community.
-The end of the episode has the familiar Scrubs voiceover (by Braff) summing up the feelings of the characters over a montage of their activities.
-It later pans out to reveal Abed showing the study group an episode of Scrubs season 9.